nielsenbros7061/nielsenbros7061.github.io/README.md

 hopeforthegalaxy.html: Gives some information about the game I am designing.
 ###### contains another unordered list (ul)

 # Meeting Other Requirements

 main.scss - contains multiple scss variables (example: $activecolor) and uses inheritance.
 Also uses the class selector and at least five different css properties; compiled with Sass on git bash.
+Has the @media query.
+###### ^ many requirements met here

 ###### the favicon is the image (favicon.png)